hillbw/exify-office/README.md

 ### Decompress

-This creates a file called hello_unexify.docx, again in the samples directory.
+This creates a file called schedule_unexify.docx, again in the samples directory.

 ```
 $ ./unexify_office.sh samples/schedule.xlse